 A. The frame is made of chrome plated mild steel.
 This is coated with a layer of lead-free red oxide primer and then with synthetic enamel paint of the chosen color.

 The screws are steel “cheese head” machine screws.
-They are mounted on the frame with a thread-locking fluid to keep them in place.
+They are attached to the frame with an epoxy adhesive to keep them in place.

 The string is spun polyester thread.